cjripple/DH110-SEM1F/assignment01/README.md

 There are not any interactive elements on ths site that would present any errors.
 The site does a good job at presenting Quick Links, resources for invidiuals without laywers, and a list of options from A to Z. There are a handful of ways the website prevents against user error.

-#### Severity Rating for Heuristic #4 - 1
+#### Severity Rating for Heuristic #5 - 1

 ### #6 - Recognition rather than recall

-As detailed in the Screenshot in [Heuristic #4](#nav), there are different header colors at the top of different pages.
+As detailed in the Screenshot in [Heuristic #4](#42), there are different header colors at the top of different pages.
 While variety is nice, it can lead to some confusion.
-And with the search bar not appearing the same every time, this caan also hurt recognition.
+And with the search bar not appearing the same every time, this can also hurt recognition.

+> * *Suggestion: Make the navigation menu more robust by making access to search easier, and also including submenu items for the most commonly sought resources.
+This can help improve recognition, as submenus allow the most common links to be organized into sections.*

+Otherwise, there is a wide varity of content from COVID information, to resources for individuals nad lawyers.
+While the navigation is very text heavy, it is straightforward for the user to find the right page.

+#### Severity Rating for Heuristic #6 - 2

+### #7 - Flexibility and efficiency of use

+The news and updates content on the homepage can easily be navigated.
+It is designed in a blog-style, where the left and right sections are anchored and the user scrolls through the content in the middle.
+Since the site has a lot of resources and it is content heavy, the navigation of the site can feel a little slow.

+> * *Suggestion: Making a quick links section easier to find can help with efficiency, aas well as allowing for submenu items in the navigation menu.
+Also, adding an automated chatbot--such as one that the California DMW has--can help users search for ways to find what they are looking for faster.*

+#### Severity Rating for Heuristic #7 - 3

+### #8 - Aesthetic and minimalist design

+Not much information can be removed, since it is essential for that content to be there.
+Cleaning up the design to be more minimal and modern will be easier on users' eyes.

+#### Severity Rating for Heuristic #7 - 2
 ---
 <a name="*"></a>
 ##### References: